open-cloud/open-cloud.github.io.old/devguide_hwansible.md

 * We create a HelloWorldTenant class that extends TenantWithContainer, this will be used to present the data for each tenant of the data model.
 For this class we need to define some extra fields for the message contained in each tenant and because we are going to use Ansible fields for the NAT IP and NAT MAC of the VM for our tenant.

     * For the most part this class is simple, we add some getters and setters for the display_message, nat_ip, and nat_mac field.
-The sync_attributes attribute is used later by the observer and minimally must have nat_ip and nat_mac.
+The sync_attributes attribute is used later by the synchronizer and minimally must have nat_ip and nat_mac.
 It is important to note in the save function that we atomically manage the container (sets up the instance and the VM) to avoid race conditions.

     * We also make HelloWorldTenant a proxy of TenantWithContainer because we want XOS to treat this as a Tenant so that we can leverage the existing framework.

-#### Create basic forms to create and edit the service and tenants
+#### Create Forms to Create and Edit the Service and Tenants

 Now that we have changed the data model to support the HelloWorldService we need to add some admin forms so that we can create and edit HelloWorldServices and HelloWorldTenants.
 We are going to be leveraging the forms from Django and some of the custom fields from XOS to do this.
 In xos/xos/helloworldservice create a file named [admin.py](https://github.com/open-cloud/xos/blob/master/xos/services/helloworldservice_complete/admin.py).